-The four required modules in the new Required Test Administrator Training course are as follows:
+The four required modules in the New Required Test Administrator Training course are as follows:

-- 1. Overview of the Dynamic Learning Maps Alternate Assessment
+1. Overview of the Dynamic Learning Maps Alternate Assessment

-- 2. Testlets
+- 2. Understanding and Delivering Testlets

-- 3. The Instructionally Embedded Model
+- 3. Test Administration and Scoring

 - 4. Becoming Familiar with DLM Resources

-The returning Required Test Administrator Training course consists of only one module, which takes approximately one hour.
+The Returning Required Test Administrator Training course consists of only one module, which takes approximately one hour.
 This module is a review of the four modules in the course for new test administrators.
 The returning course ends with a post-test.
 The post-test must be passed with a score of 80% or higher on the first attempt.
-If unsuccessful, additional training in the applicable section(s) will be required.
+If unsuccessful, additional training on the applicable section(s) will be required.
 The additional training may take 30 minutes or up to 2.5 hours, depending on the section(s) that must be repeated.
-When this module is successfully completed, participants receive a certificate of completion, which they are strongly advised to download, save, and print.
+When this module is successfully completed, participants also receive a certificate of completion, which they are strongly advised to download, print, and save.

-New Required Test Administrator Training is available in a self-directed format, a facilitated format, or both formats, depending on the state administrator's decision.
+The New Required Test Administrator Training is available in a self-directed format, a facilitated format, or both formats, depending on the state administrator's decision.
 All post-tests must be completed, even if required training is delivered in the facilitated format.
 Sign into Educator Portal, select the tab for Required Test Administrator Training, and take each post-test.

 Training for returning test administrators is available only in the self-directed format.
-Along with the required training, states may also include one or two additional short helplet videos to assist test administrators.
+Along with the required training, states may also include additional short helplet videos to assist test administrators.